@layer

 }

-directive to tell Tailwind which “bucket” a set of custom styles belong to.
-Valid layers are base
+Use the @layer directive to tell Tailwind which “bucket” a set of custom styles belong to.
+Valid layers are base, components, and utilities.

 @tailwind base;